vidyar/docs-1/sources/config.rst

 **Permissions**
 ------------------

 We will automatically add your collaborators when you login to shippable and it will be updated in the user-interface.
-Go to the org dashboard and click on the **Permissions** button on the right side of the page to view your collaborators.
+Go to the project's page and click on the **Permissions** button on the right side of the page to view your collaborators.

-There are two types of roles that users can have for an organisation-
+There are two types of roles that users can have -

 **Owner :**
 Owner is the highest role.
 This role permits users to create, run and delete a project.